michaelbrooks/rechattr-stream-prototype/README.md

 To install the dependencies needed to build, you need to have [Node.js](http://nodejs.org/) installed.

-If you've got that, you next need to install bower, a front-end package manager, and less, for compiling less to css files:
+If you've got that, you next need to install Bower, a front-end package manager, and LESS, for compiling LESS to CSS files:

 ```bash
 $ npm install -g bower less